The information in this article is explicitly related to the Tempest sensor device.

 Battery Card Display

 You can display a device's battery voltage card in the app.
-To enable the battery card on the data display, in the app, go to Settings > Stations > (choose a station) > Advanced > toggle Enable Battery Card on.
+To enable the battery card on the data display, in the app, go to Settings > Stations > (choose a station) > Advanced > tap 'Show Battery Card' > tap Save on the settings menu.

 Power Save Modes